battleofmages/battleofmages/README.md

 * One space after the ending bracket `}` of a block if it is followed by a second block (e.g. `else`, `catch`, ...)
 * Follow-up blocks like `else` and `catch` are written on the same line as the ending bracket `}` of the preceding block
 * A comment `// ` that is not at the first line of a block needs to be preceded by a new line
+* Private class fields need to explicitly state that they are `private`